What is Rice Vinegar?

 Read more about the substitute for rice vinegar here:

-What can i use instead of rice vinegar?
+What is the Substitute for Rice Vinegar?
+“I want to cook, but I’m out of rice vinegar!!”
+What can I use instead of rice vinegar?
 What is the substitute for rice vinegar?
+Rice vi...

 4. Rice Vinegar vs Grain Vinegar

-Grain vinegar (穀物酢, kokumotsu su) is the commonly brewed vinegar in Japan made from grains (rice, wheat, sake lees, corn, etc.) The price is reasonable and characterized by the refreshing, moderate acidity and a slight vinegar scent.
+Grain vinegar (穀物酢, kokumotsu-su) is the commonly brewed vinegar in Japan made from grains (rice, wheat, sake lees, corn, etc.) The price is reasonable and characterized by the refreshing, moderate acidity and a slight vinegar scent.

 You can easily find grain vinegar in Japan, as it is widely used for daily cooking.